 - Garlic — I prefer fresh garlic for this stuffing recipe.

-- Sweet Italian sausage — Make sure the casings of the sausages are removed.
+- Sweet Italian sausage (pork sausage) — Make sure the casings of the sausages are removed.

 - Chicken broth — Use low sodium broth whenever possible.